Our Mission

 Our Community

-Harrisburg flourished along the Savannah River in the 1800s as a mill village centered around the Sibley and King mills.
+The HUB for Community Innovation sits in the Harrisburg Neighborhood, which flourished along the Savannah River in the 1800s as a mill village centered around the Sibley and King mills.
 When the mills began to decline in the 1930s the area remained largely residential.
 However, Harrisburg suffered from the effects of suburban flight in the 1950s, followed by urban renewal efforts in the 1970s that left large open swaths of vacant space.
 In the 1980s, the John C. Calhoun Expressway sliced the neighborhood in half, bringing further decline.

 President & CEO